Kaiser-Yang/blink-cmp-git/README.md

 Git source for [blink.cmp](https://github.com/Saghen/blink.cmp) completion plugin.
-This makes it possible to query pull requests, issues, and users from GitHub.
+This makes it possible to query pull requests, issues, and users from GitHub or GitLab.
 This is very useful when you are writing a commit with `nvim`.

 Use `#` to search for issues and pull requests (`!` for `gitlab`'s merge requests):